tolubori07/qais/README.md

-clone the project from git using: git clone https://github.com/tolubori07/qais.git then to run the backend, cd into the main folder called 'qais', the cd into 'slope_deflection' to run the server do : Python3 manage.py run server
+clone the project from git using: git clone https://github.com/tolubori07/qais.git then to run the backend, cd into the main folder called 'qais', the cd into 'slope_deflection' to run the server do : Python3 manage.py runserver

 then opemn a new terminal and return back to the main folder called 'qais' by doing 'cd ..' then cd into the folder called frontend